uccser/cs-field-guide/docs/source/other/faq.rst

 Frequently Asked Questions
 ##############################################################################

-The topics application is the main focus of the CS Unplugged website, as it contains the majority of educational material for the project.
+The topics application is the main focus of the CS Field Guide website, as it contains the majority of educational material for the project.

 .. contents:: Contents